vectorch-ai/ScaleLLM/README.md

   docker.io/vectorchai/scalellm:latest --logtostderr
 ```

-This command starts the Docker container with GPU support and various configuration options.
 > **Warning**<br />
+> * The docker image with tag '[latest](https://hub.docker.com/r/vectorchai/scalellm/tags)' could be changed to a new version upon new release.
+I don't have an efficient method to automatically repull the latest image upon new release.
+You'll need to manually manage the image version.
+All the available images can be found [here](https://hub.docker.com/r/vectorchai/scalellm/tags?page=1&ordering=last_updated).
-> NCCL might fall back to using the host memory if NVLink or PCI is not available.
+> * NCCL might fall back to using the host memory if NVLink or PCI is not available.
 To allow NCCL to use the host memory, we added '--shm-size=1g' to the docker run command.

+This command starts the Docker container with GPU support and various configuration options.

 - `HF_MODEL_ID` specifies which Hugging Face model you want to run.
 - `HF_MODEL_REVISION` specifies which Hugging Face model revision you want to run.
 By default, it is set to `"main"`.